batocera-linux/batocera.linux/batocera-Changelog.md

 - The ability to turn the controller LED's off
 ### Fixed
 - Not being able to exit emulator on first controller disconnection. i.e. Bluetooth disconnects.
+- Odin 2 variants wifi not working in some regions
 ### Changed / Improved

 ### Updated